-We have implemented our technique in HYPERVIPER, an automated prototype verifier based on the Viper verification infrastructure [Müller et al. 2016].
-HYPERVIPER supports a richer language than the one we use in this paper; in particular, instead of parallel composition commands, it allows dynamic thread creation using fork and join commands.
-Additionally, HYPERVIPER supports multiple resources in a single program (which can each be associated with different resource specifications) and allows threads to explicitly acquire and release different resources.
+We have implemented our technique in HYPERVIPER, an automated prototype verifier based on the Viper verification infrastructure [Müller et al. 2016], which is available as open source and part of our artifact [Eilers et al. 2023].
+HYPERVIPER supports a richer language than the one used in this paper; in particular, instead of parallel composition commands, it allows dynamic thread creation using fork and join commands.
+Additionally, HYPERVIPER supports multiple resources in a single program (which can be associated with different resource specifications).

-HYPERVIPER'S level of automation is similar to existing automated verifiers: Users must provide method pre- and postcondition as well as loop invariants, in an assertion language that is similar to the one shown in this paper, and additionally have to declare resource specifications.
-Given these specifications and some annotations indicating key proof steps (e.g., which action is performed by an atomic block, and how to split and merge shared action guards; see App.
-E for an example), our tool automatically either verifies the program or indicates potential errors.
+HYPERVIPER's level of automation is similar to existing automated verifiers: Users must provide method pre- and postcondition as well as loop invariants, in an assertion language that is similar to the one shown in this paper, and additionally have to declare resource specifications.
+Given these specifications and some annotations indicating key proof steps (e.g., which action is performed by an atomic block, and how to split and merge shared action guards; see Eilers et al. [2022] for an example), our tool automatically either verifies the program or indicates potential errors.